US STOCKS-Wall St flat as consumer stocks gain, energy dips

 By Abhiram Nandakumar

-March 28 U.S. stocks swung between small gains and losses on Monday as consumer shares rose after encouraging data, offsetting the impact of a dip in crude oil prices on the energy sector.
+March 28 U.S. stocks were little changed on Monday as gains in consumer stocks following encouraging data offset the impact of a dip in crude oil prices on the energy sector.

-Some Fed officials, encouraged by a raft of positive data in the past few weeks, have supported the case for more than one rate hike this year even as central banks around the world consider more stimulus measures.
+A stream of recent encouraging data, including Friday's fourth-quarter U.S. GDP numbers, could embolden the Fed to raise rates sooner than expected even as central banks around the world consider more stimulus measures.

-However, data released on Monday suggested the Fed could remain cautious, adding to the uncertainty around the its next rate hike.

-Investors will pay close attention to Fed Chair Janet Yellen's speech in New York on Tuesday for clues on when the central bank will raise rates.
+Investors will parse Fed Chair Janet Yellen's comments, when she speaks in New York on Tuesday, for clues on when the central bank will raise rates.

 "I think today's action will be in anticipation of what Yellen will say tomorrow and if she gives an indication of what they will do in April when they meet," said Mohanned Aama, managing director of Beam Capital Management in New York.